-The driver must, if requested by the hirer, provide a receipt for the fare paid, such receipt to bear the name and the badge number of the driver.
+The driver must, if requested by the hirer, provide a receipt for the fare paid, such receipt to bear the name and address of the proprietor of the vehicle together with the badge number of the driver.

 Passengers

 The licence holder must not cause or suffer or permit to be conveyed in a licensed vehicle a greater number of persons exclusive of the driver than the number of persons specified in the licence.